 - Heat the sauce over medium heat until it simmers.
 Turn the heat to low and cook 15 minutes.
 The sauce will thicken as it cooks.

 - Add the baked tofu and heat the sauce through.
-Turn off heat and sprinkle on the coriander leaves.
+Turn off heat and sprinkle on the cilantro or coriander leaves.

 - Serve hot with rice or rotis.